paul-ylz/sample_app/README.md

 I ran into an issue paginating the search results using the [will_paginate gem][will_paginate] that Hartl installs in Chapter 9.

-The issue arrises because pg_search returns an ActiveRecord_Relation that would throw an error if `count` was called on it, and this was breaking `<%= will_paginate %>`.
+The issue arrises because pg_search returns an ActiveRecord_Relation that would throw an error if `count` was called on it which was breaking `<%= will_paginate %>`.
 The search result seems to require `count(:all)` instead.
-Not knowing how to solve that problem, I removed will_paginate and installed the [kaminari gem][kaminari] for pagination instead.
+The only solution I had found on StackOverflow was to remove will_paginate and install the [kaminari gem][kaminari] for pagination instead.
 [Kaminari views for Twitter Bootstrap here][kaminari-tw-bs-views].

 [postman]: http://www.getpostman.com/